5 Basic Writing Skills and How to Improve and Highlight Them

 Why are writing skills important?

 Writing skills are important because they allow people to get a point across without being physically present.
-Many employers get their first impression of future employees through the writing skills they display in their resume, cover letter and email communications.
+Many employers get their first impression of future employees through the writing skills they display in their resumes, cover letters and email communications.

 Writing skills influence the quality of your work and how others perceive your professionalism, which can have a direct effect on your ability to get an interview and excel at work.
 Writing skills are transferrable, so developing a strong understanding of writing processes allows you to maintain clear communication and accurate documentation in any workplace.